 Simple JSON Examples

-1. Single letter referencing the document "test2.pdf", duplex, colour model, confirmation email and department fields are optional.
+1. Single Letter: referencing the document "test2.pdf", with optional duplex, colour model, confirmation email, and department attributes.

 {